Volunteer

 If you are considering making a gift by bequest, please meet with your attorney to discuss the ramifications and, if appropriate, to update your will.

-Sample Codecil to add to your Will | DOWNLOAD
+Sample Codicil to add to your will | DOWNLOAD

 Giving Retirement Funds and Insurance Policies

-If you would like to create a legacy for children but do not wish to write a will, you can name CASA Child Advocates of Montgomery County, Texas as a beneficiary of your retirement account or life insurance policy.
+If you would like to create a legacy for children but do not wish to write a will, you can name Child Advocates of Montgomery County, Texas as a beneficiary of your retirement account or life insurance policy.

-Retirement Account: You can have a positive impact on children into the future by naming CASA Child Advocates of Montgomery County, Texas as a beneficiary or a contingent beneficiary of an IRA, 401(k), 403(b) or other retirement account.
+You can have a positive impact on children into the future by naming Child Advocates of Montgomery County, Texas as a beneficiary or a contingent beneficiary of an IRA, 401(k), 403(b) or other retirement account.
 Please consult with your financial planner or attorney regarding considerations when making a gift of this type.

-Insurance Policies: Life Insurance may be used to create a legacy by naming CASA Child Advocates of Montgomery County, Texas as a beneficiary or contingent beneficiary of the policy.
+Life Insurance may be used to create a legacy by naming CASA Child Advocates of Montgomery County, Texas as a beneficiary or contingent beneficiary of the policy.

 This requires that you complete a change of beneficiary form with your insurance company.